 First off, getting your fish frozen prior to leaving is not always possible, but know that freezing your fish prior to leaving is best.
 Many of the hotels have freezers and some of the fish processing locations even have storage.
 If you can’t get your fish frozen, be sure to put less fish in each box.
 Less fish in a box is always better because you are limited by the FAA to 5.5 pounds or less of dry ice.
 In addition, packages can’t be air tight and must be marked with “dry ice” or “carbon dioxide, solid”.
 You also need to mark on the box how pounds of dry ice are in the box.
 This is just general info that I could find.
 It’s always a good idea to check directly with the airline you’re flying with to see how they handle dry ice on flights.

 Fred Meyer in Warrenton sells everything you need to get your fish home.
-Dry Ice boxes are under $20.
-These Cold Fold Airline Ship Boxes handle 55 quarts, which is about the equivalent of 50 pounds of fish and dry ice.
+Options include dry ice boxes or simply purchase a cooler to check as baggage.
 I would never fill a box to capacity as you are only allowed 5.5 pounds of dry ice.
 A combination of newspaper (for insulation), fish and dry ice would be best.
-Dry ice is $1.49 per pound.
-Everything is located by the self check out aisle, but I’d always call to make sure they have everything you need.
+Dry Ice is located by the self check out aisle, but you can always call to make sure they have everything you need.
 Fred Meyer is open until 11:00 pm.
 You can reach them at (503) 861-3000.
 Below is a Google Map to Fred Meyer and contact information.